It's time.

 It doesn't matter if you vote Republican, Democrat, Decline to State, or something else, I want to gently urge you to register Green.

-The act itself is simple: In California a couple of clicks, and in a few weeks a form arrives in the mail.
+a couple of clicks, and in a few weeks a form arrives in the mail.
 If you have changed your mind by then, don't sign the form.
 Otherwise, sign it and mail it in and you are re-registered Green.

 Simple.
 Easy.
 Green.